-In addition to business development in the area of recruitment, the Group has created new services in a wide range of areas, including the HRMOS series in the HR SaaS domain, BizReach SUCCEED in the M&A domain, and yamory in the cyber security domain.
-The Group has a strong commitment to the continuous creation of new businesses, including initiatives such as the establishment of Visional Incubation, Inc., a strategic subsidiary specializing in new businesses.
+In addition to business development in the area of recruitment, the Group has created new services in a wide range of areas, including the HRMOS series in the HR SaaS domain, M&A Succeed in the M&A domain, and yamory and ASSURED in the cyber security domain.
+The Group has a strong commitment to the continuous creation of new businesses.